kimmobrunfeldt/kauko/README.md

 ![LOGO](https://github.com/kimmobrunfeldt/kauko/raw/master/static/img/kauko.png)

-Client runs in browser, so almost any device can be used as a remote control.
-Computer runs a webserver written in Python.
+Client runs in a web browser, so almost any device can be used as a remote controller.
+The computer you want to control runs a webserver written in Python.

 Requirements
 ------------